aqua777/go-llamaindex/examples/README.md

 # Go LlamaIndex Examples

-This directory contains comprehensive examples demonstrating the capabilities of go-llamaindex.
+This directory contains comprehensive examples demonstrating the capabilities of `go-llamaindex`.
 Each example is self-contained with a `main.go` file and category-level `README.md` documentation.

 ## Prerequisites